-- Single-phasing cannot be eliminated, there are numerous causes including: - The utility loses one phase - Overheated conductor termination - Disconnect does not "make" one pole - Controller contact burns open - Prior to 1971, single-phasing plagued three-phase motors installed per the NEC because overload protection was only required on two phases.
-The 1971 NEC remedied this problem by adding the requirement for three-phase-motor circuits to have motor overload protection on all three phases.
-This provided protection for the worst condition seen when a utility loses a phase on the transformer primary. - Three properly sized (to the actual motor running current) motor overload protective devices, now required in NEC 430.37, provide sufficient protection - Most electronic overloads, soft-start controllers, and drives have options to sense voltage imbalance to provide single-phasing protection - Although circuit breakers do not cause single-phasing, unless one pole's contact does not "make," they do not provide singlephasing protection - Fuses provide excellent short-circuit, current limitation to protect motor circuit starters and conductors, including Type 2 "No-Damage" protection when properly sized - Fusible motor control centers benefit from the fast clearing time of a current-limiting fuse that also helps to reduce incident energy levels, mitigate arc flash hazards and protect workers
+- Single-phasing cannot be eliminated, there are numerous causes including: - The utility loses one phase - Overheated conductor termination - Disconnect does not "make" one pole - Controller contact burns open - On older installations, single-phasing plagued three-phase motors because overload protection was only required on two phases.
+A CEC change remedied this problem by adding the requirement for three-phase-motor circuits to have motor overload protection on all three phases.
+This provided protection for the worst condition seen when a utility loses a phase on the transformer primary. - Three properly sized (to the actual motor running current) motor overload protective devices, now required in CEC 28-304, provide sufficient protection - Most electronic overloads, soft-start controllers, and drives have options to sense voltage imbalance to provide single-phasing protection - Although circuit breakers do not cause single-phasing, unless one pole's contact does not "make," they do not provide singlephasing protection - Fuses provide excellent short-circuit, current limitation to protect motor circuit starters and conductors, including Type 2 "No-Damage" protection when properly sized - Fusible motor control centers benefit from the fast clearing time of a current-limiting fuse that also helps to reduce incident energy levels, mitigate arc flash hazards and protect workers